 This is a procedure in which an enlarged or elongated uvula is reshaped.
 This minor procedure is done under local anesthesia by numbing the uvula, then surgically reshaping it to lessen vibrations.
 Studies have shown that the reshaping of the uvula can result in a decrease or elimination of snoring and reduction of gasping from mild sleep apnea.

+Now you know the alternatives to cpap for treating sleep apnea!
 Before seeing a specialist, you can try limiting your alcoholic beverages before bed or sleeping on your side.
 Developing better sleep habits may also combat mild sleep apnea.
 These methods can help manage sleep apnea symptoms temporarily but, if left untreated, sleep apnea can lead to a number of other health problems.

 At the Pasha Snoring and Sinus Center, our patients diagnosed with sleep apnea are offered all of these options as treatment, rather than the traditional CPAP machine.
 We make careful observations and take personal preferences into account when choosing the treatment plan that’s right for you.
 If you’re ready to treat your sleep apnea, make an appointment today.